grange85/ahfow-www/collections/_posts/2003/2003-11-10-lavventura-gets-uk-release.markdown

 - dean & britta
 tags: []
 ---
-<p>The Britta Phillips and Dean Wareham album L'Avventura should be available in record shops in the UK in the next week or so.
-Released on Jetset through Realtime</p>
+The Britta Phillips and Dean Wareham album L'Avventura should be available in record shops in the UK in the next week or so.
+Released on Jetset through Realtime.